 Since the 1980s Susan has published hundreds of columns in the New Paltz Times.
-Here is a small sample of her writings
+Here is a small sample of her work as a writer.

 CLICK ON PREVIEW TO OPEN LINK AND VIEW ARTICLE.
 USE ARROWS ON SIDES TO NAVIGATE LINKS

 WELCOME TO MY WORLD

 Indrani Kopal is a woman who is tired of the turbulence in the world.
 As a documentary filmmaker and senior editor in Malaysia, she filmed a lot of political unrest.
 She sought a new direction.
 She was one of five Malaysians and the first filmmaker chosen out of hundreds who applied for a Fulbright grant to pursue graduate study in the United States.
 All she needed to get started was a subject for her MFA documentary.

 After visiting the Creedmoor State Mental Hospital and viewing the art work of the residents, she sensed the documentary subject should have something to do with rehabilitation and the arts.
 After she typed “rehabilitation and the arts” into Google an article about my work with prisoners appeared.
 She sent a friend request through Facebook; her picture, a gorgeous young woman in a sari at first caused suspicion.
 It took several days before, out of curiosity, I responded.
 Out of the 7.5 billion people on the planet she fished me out of cyberspace and asked my work for with prisoners to be the subject of her documentary.

 In 1969 my husband and I took a trip around the world.
 While in Afghanistan I befriended Ahmed an eleven year old street urchin who supported himself shining the shoes of the few tourists who visited that remote part of the planet.
 I wore cloth sneakers, so I bought him a pair of leather shoes in the open market and paid him each day to shine his own shoes.
 It was a game we played.
 I was a kid myself, only 24 years old.